Māori people: Language

-The Māori language, also known as te reo Māori (pronounced /[ˈmaːoɾi, te ˈɾeo ˈmaːoɾi]/) or simply Te Reo ("the language"), has the status of an official language.
+The Māori language, also known as te reo Māori (pronounced /[ˈmaːoɾi, te ˈɾeo ˈmaːoɾi]/) or simply te reo ("the language"), has the status of an official language.
 Linguists classify it within the Eastern Polynesian languages as being closely related to Cook Islands Māori, Tuamotuan and Tahitian.
 Before European contact Māori did not have a written language and "important information such as whakapapa was memorised and passed down verbally through the generations".
 Māori were familiar with the concept of maps and when interacting with missionaries in 1815 could draw accurate maps of their rohe (iwi boundaries), onto paper, that were the equal of European maps.
 Missionaries surmised that Māori had traditionally drawn maps on sand or other natural materials.

 From about 1890, Māori members of Parliament realised the importance of English literacy to Māori and insisted that all Māori children be taught in English.
 Missionaries, who still ran many Māori schools, had been teaching exclusively in Māori but the Māori MPs insisted this should stop.
 However attendance at school for many Māori was intermittent.

 In many areas of New Zealand, Māori lost its role as a living community language used by significant numbers of people in the post-war years.
 In tandem with calls for sovereignty and for the righting of social injustices from the 1970s onwards, New Zealand schools now teach Māori culture and language as an option, and pre-school kohanga reo ("language-nests") have started, which teach tamariki (young children) exclusively in Māori.
 These now extend right through secondary schools (kura tuarua).
 Most preschool centres teach basics such as colours, numerals and greetings in Māori songs and chants.

-Māori Television, a government-funded channel committed to broadcasting primarily in Te Reo, began in March 2004.
+Māori Television, a government-funded channel committed to broadcasting primarily in te reo Māori, began in March 2004.
 The 1996 census reported 160,000 Māori speakers.
 At the time of the 2013 census 125,352 Māori (21.3 per cent) reported a conversational level of proficiency.